mooseman/pdteco/README.txt

  **** README -  pdteco   **** ''

 This is a public-domain Python implementation of the core functionality of the wonderful old TECO editor.
+It is possible that a C version may also be done.

+The aim is to implement the core functionality of TECO.
+This includes moving within lines and around a file, and searching for, inserting, replacing and deleting text.

 TECO (in its various implementations) was (and is) an **extremely powerful** tool for the editing of text.
 It was, in fact, the predecessor of the famous Emacs